-- A. General: Where lubrication is required for proper operation of equipment, incorporate in the equipment the necessary and proper provisions in accordance with manufacturer's requirements.
-Where possible, make lubrication automated and positive. - B. Oil Reservoirs: Where oil is used, supply reservoir of sufficient capacity to lubricate unit for a 24-hour period.
+A. General: Where lubrication is required for proper operation of equipment, incorporate in the equipment the necessary and proper provisions in accordance with

+Section 01 61 00 MATERIAL AND EQUIPMENT Page 8 of 11 manufacturer's requirements.
+Where possible, make lubrication automated and positive.

+B. Oil Reservoirs: Where oil is used, supply reservoir of sufficient capacity to lubricate unit for a 24-hour period.